eikehmueller/ma32070/lectures/Notes.md

 Note that the Argyris element and the quintic Lagrange element only differ in the choice of nodes.
 It turns out that the Argyris allows the construction of function spaces that have a bounded second derivative.

 ### Node numbering
 As we will see later, it is crucial to establish a consistent ordering of the degrees of freedom.
-For this, assume that each node is associated with a topological entity of the reference triangle $\widehat{K}$.
+For this, assume that each node is associated with a topological entity of the reference triangle $\widehat{K}$ in @fig:reference_triangle.
 These entities are

 * the vertices $v_0$, $v_1$, $v_2$ in this order
 * the facets $F_0$, $F_1$, $F_2$ in this order